Software Engeneering - Key Notes and considerations

 Implementation methodologies

-Waterfall, V-shape model, and agile are all different methodologies for implementing the software development life cycle
+Waterfall, V-shape model, and agile are all different methodologies for implementing the software development life cycle.
+You can see this more in detail in a previous publication.

 The common software engineering processes consist of: